oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_security_rule.html.markdown

 	* `destination_address` - An array of address list names to be evaluated against the traffic destination address.
 	* `service` - An array of service list names to be evaluated against the traffic protocol and protocol-specific parameters.
 	* `source_address` - An array of address list names to be evaluated against the traffic source address.
-	* `url` - An array of URL list names to be evaluated against the HTTP(S) request target.
+	* `url` - An array of URL pattern list names to be evaluated against the HTTP(S) request target.
 * `description` - The description of the security rule.
 This field can be used to add additional info.
 * `inspection` - Type of inspection to affect the traffic flow.
 This is only applicable if action is INSPECT.
 	* INTRUSION_DETECTION - Intrusion Detection.